Scholarly and Creative Endeavors Work Group

 While these work groups are designed around the model of working for three hours in the morning and then going to lunch immediately afterward, that arrangement may not fit everyone’s schedule.
 Therefore some faculty/staff commit to spending the same amount of time on a different day or time and join a lunch group that fits into their schedule.

 After each session, participants will gather in the dining hall for lunch so that colleagues can chat about projects and anything else that comes up.
 By sharing goals and discussing progress on a weekly basis, the SCE Work Group helps to advance faculty/staff professional projects.
 Additionally, this group is an effective way to get to know faculty/staff on campus across disciplinary boundaries and ranks.

-- Wednesdays from noon to 1 p.m. in the test kitchen (led by Erica Wojcik)
+- Tuesdays from noon to 1 p.m. (led by Kate Berheide)

 Articles on Writing Groups